Back to Blog

 If your wellness checks consistently reveal concerns, it may be time for:

-2. In-home care services — Professional caregivers who visit daily or several times a week
+2. In-home care services — Professional caregivers who visit daily or several times a week to help with meals, medications, hygiene, and companionship

 4. Assisted living — When independent living becomes unsafe despite support systems